 Blue Ridge Parkway road trip FAQ

-It’s recommended to have a week to fully enjoy the trip.
-With an estimated driving time of 14 h you will drive 2 hours a day if you have a week to make it.
-That gives you time to explore the things along the way as you drive and the places where you stop for the night.
+It’s recommended to have a week to fully enjoy the Blue Ridge Parkway road trip.
+With an estimated driving time of 13 h for the Blue Ridge Parkway you will drive on average roughly 2 hours a day if you have a week.
+That gives you time to explore the things along the way.